Different sessions

 • Login sessions

-Use --session-name to automatically save and restore cookies and localStorage across browser restarts:
+Use --restore with a stable --session to automatically save and restore cookies and localStorage across browser restarts:

 # Login once, then state persists automatically

-State files are stored in ~/.agent-browser/sessions/ and automatically loaded on daemon start.
+State files are stored in ~/.agent-browser/sessions/ and automatically loaded before navigation.
+With the default --restore-save auto policy, failed restore or failed validation skips auto-save.

-Session names must contain only alphanumeric characters, hyphens, and underscores:
+Session and restore names must contain only alphanumeric characters, hyphens, and underscores.
+Use agent-browser session id to generate a valid key:

 # Invalid (will be rejected)

-agent-browser --session-name "my session" open example.com # spaces
+agent-browser --session "my session" --restore open example.com # spaces

 Encrypt saved state files (cookies, localStorage) using AES-256-GCM: